fbpx

 7. Visit your child’s school

-Especially if you’ve moved to a new area and your child is in a new school, showing them the school ground and location (if possible) will help ease their tensions on the first day and help make them feel relaxed and comfortable in their new surroundings.
+Especially if you’ve moved to a new area and your child is in a new school, showing them the school grounds and location (if possible) will help ease their tensions on the first day and help make them feel relaxed and comfortable in their new surroundings.

 8. Sort out transportation